tari-project/rfcs/src/RFC/MinoTari/TIP-RFC-MT-0004_MinoTari_PoW_Difficulty_changes.md

 -   Makes selfish mining exponentially more expensive for any single algorithm attempting to dominate.
 -   Encourages natural interleaving of algorithms.

+### Example

+Assume the base target time for Sha3x is **8 minutes**.

+-   If the previous block was Sha3x, the next Sha3x target time becomes **16 minutes**.
+-   If another Sha3x block is mined consecutively, the target time becomes **32 minutes**.
+-   If a different algorithm mines a block, the Sha3x target time resets to **8 minutes**.

 ## Consequences 1